iamajijul/NewsNewYorkTime/README.md

 # NYT

-This Application fetching the latest article from New York Times Magazine with Offline facility.
+This Application fetching all the latest article from New York Times Magazine with Offline facility.

 The app follows the MVVM architecture with the repository pattern, alongside Dagger_Hilt for DI.